the1lab/1lab/src/Cat/Diagram/Colimit/Finite.lagda.md

   with-pushouts bot po = fcc where
     module bot = Initial bot
-    mkcoprod : ∀ A B → Coproduct C A B mkcoprod A B = record { has-is-coproduct = initial-pushout→coproduct bot.has⊥ po′ }
+    mkcoprod : ∀ A B → Coproduct C A B mkcoprod A B = record { has-is-coproduct = initial-pushout→coproduct bot.has⊥ po' }
-      where po′ = po (bot.has⊥ A .centre) (bot.has⊥ B .centre) .Pushout.has-is-po
+      where po' = po (bot.has⊥ A .centre) (bot.has⊥ B .centre) .Pushout.has-is-po

     mkcoeq : ∀ {A B} (f g : Hom A B) → Coequaliser C f g mkcoeq {A = A} {B} f g = coequ where